sourishpal2031/EMS/README.md

 # EMS_Application_Node
-In this project, I have created a node EMS application with express and mongodb.
+In this project, I have created a node EMS(Employee Management System) application with express and mongodb.

 #### To Run this project Clone it and install modules using
 ```